ethersphere/swarm-guide/contents/pss.rst

 Basics
 =============

 With ``pss`` you can send messages to any node in the swarm network.
 The messages are routed in the same manner as retrieve requests for chunks.
 Instead of chunk hash reference, pss messages specify a destination in the overlay address space independently of the message payload.
 This destination can describe a *specific node* if it is a complete overlay address or a *neighbourhood* if it is partially specified one.
-Up to the destination, the message is relayed through devp2p peer connections using forwarding kademlia.
+Up to the destination, the message is relayed through devp2p peer connections using :dfn:`forwarding kademlia` (passing messages via semi-permanent peer-to-peer TCP connections between relaying nodes using kademlia routing).
 Within the destination neighbourhood the message is broadcast using gossip.

 Since ``pss`` messages are encrypted, ultimately *the recipient is whoever can decrypt the message*.
 Encryption can be done using asymmetric or symmetric encryption methods.